-MEDICATION POLICY: Should it be necessary for a student to take medication at school, parents MUST adhere to the Board of Education procedure 5330.
-See the information and form included in the student's folder.
+Medication policy: should it be necessary for a student to take medication at school, parents must adhere to the board of education procedure 5330.
+See the information and form included in student folder.
 Forms are available in the school office.

-USE OF MEDICATIONS: Students, who must take prescribed medication during the school day must comply with the following guidelines:
+Use of medications: students, who must take prescribed medication during the school day, must comply with the following guidelines:

-- Parents should determine with the counsel of their child's prescriber whether the medication schedule can be adjusted to avoid administering medication during school hours. - The appropriate form must be filed with the respective building principal and/or clinic before the student will be allowed to begin taking any medication during school hours or to use an inhaler to self-administer asthma medication.
-Such forms must be filed annually and as necessary for any change in the medication. - All medications must be registered with the clinic and must be delivered to school in the original containers in which they were dispensed by the prescribing physician or licensed pharmacist, labeled with the date, the student's name, and the exact dosage to be administered. - Medication that is brought to the clinic will be properly secured.
-Except as noted below, medication must be delivered to the School Nurse by the student's parent or guardian or by another responsible adult at the parent or guardian's request.
+Parents should determine with the counsel of their child's prescriber whether the medication schedule can be adjusted to avoid administering medication during school hours.

+The appropriate form must be filed with the respective building principal and/or clinic before the student will be allowed to begin taking any medication during school hours or to use an inhaler to self-administer asthma medication.
+Such forms must be filed annually and as necessary for any change in the medication.

+All medications must be registered with the clinic and must be delivered to school in the original containers in which they were dispensed by the prescribing physician or licensed pharmacist, labeled with the date, the student's name, and the exact dosage to be administered.

+Medication that is brought to the clinic will be properly secured.
+Except as noted below, medication must be delivered to the school nurse by the student's parent or guardian or by another responsible adult at the parent or guardian's request.
 Except as noted below, students may not bring medication to school.
 Students may carry emergency medications for allergies and/or reactions, or asthma inhalers during school hours provided the student has written permission from a parent and physician and has submitted the proper forms.
 In the case of epinephrine auto injectors ("epi pens"), in addition to written permission and submission of proper forms, the parent or student must provide a backup dose to the school nurse.
-Students are strictly prohibited from transferring emergency medication, epi pens, or inhalers to any other student for their use or possession. - Medication may be conveyed to school directly by the parent or transported by transportation personnel (bus driver and/or bus aide) at parental request.
-This should be arranged in advance. - If, for supportable reasons, the Principal wishes to discontinue the privilege of a student self administering a medication, except for the possession and use of asthma inhalers, the parent(s) shall be notified of the decision in sufficient time for an alternative means of administration to be established.
+Students are strictly prohibited from transferring emergency medication, epi pens, or inhalers to any other student for their use or possession.

+Medication may be conveyed to school directly by the parent or transported by transportation personnel (bus driver and/or bus aide) at parental request.
+This should be arranged in advance.

+If, for supportable reasons, the principal wishes to discontinue the privilege of a student selfadministering a medication, except for the possession and use of asthma inhalers, the parent(s) shall be notified of the decision in sufficient time for an alternative means of administration to be established.

-- Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year. - The parents shall have sole responsibility to instruct their child to take the medication at the scheduled time. - The school nurse will maintain a log noting the personnel designated to administer medication, as well as the date and the time of day that administration is required.
-This log will be maintained along with the prescriber's written request and the parent's written release. - Non-prescribed (Over-the-Counter) Medications No staff member will dispense non prescribed, overthe-counter (OTC) medication to any student without prior parent and physician authorization.
+Any unused medication unclaimed by the parent will be destroyed by school personnel when a prescription is no longer to be administered or at the end of a school year.

+The parents shall have sole responsibility to instruct their child to take the medication at the scheduled time.

+The school nurse will maintain a log noting the personnel designated to administer medication, as well as the date and the time of day that administration is required.
+This log will be maintained along with the prescriber's written request and the parent's written release.

+Non-prescribed (over-the-counter) medications - no staff member will dispense non-prescribed, over-the-counter (OTC) medication to any student without prior parent and physician authorization.
 Parents may authorize administration of a non-prescribed medication on forms that are available from the principal's office.
 Physician authorization is also required in such cases.